Showing posts with label 1996. Show all posts

 • Finally, there is a button on the left side of the (erm) left arrow.
 Use that to end your turn.

-See, it takes longer to read that than it does to understand.
+See, it takes longer to read that than to understand it.
 Let's see another screenshot...

 We're inside the lift, which offers access to even more rooms to kill the beasts!